Bert Lance: BCCI scandal

 Lance was implicated in the Bank of Credit and Commerce International (BCCI) scandal of the 1980s and early 1990s.
-He was involved in deals with notable BCCI luminaries Agha Hasan Abedi, Mochtar Riady, and Ghaith Pharaon and with BCCI's largest borrower, Ponnapula Sanjeeva Prasad, and joined with Arkansas-based power investor Jackson Stephens in facilitating BCCI's takeover of Financial General Bankshares.
+He was involved in deals with notable BCCI investors Agha Hasan Abedi, Mochtar Riady, and Ghaith Pharaon and with BCCI's largest borrower, Ponnapula Sanjeeva Prasad, and joined with Arkansas-based power investor Jackson Stephens in facilitating BCCI's takeover of Financial General Bankshares.
 Lance and Stephens made millions in the wake of BCCI's collapse.
 During Carter's run for office, Lance had helped him secure funding by using stored peanuts at Carter's peanut business.
 It was alleged that there were no peanuts in the storage facilities.

 In January 1978, Lance sold his stock in National Bank of Georgia to Pharaon, and on the same day, BCCI founder Abedi paid off Lance's $3.5 million loan at the First National Bank of Chicago.
 Meanwhile, the Chicago bank was making huge loans to the Soviet Union with open lines of credit.
 The next month, Lance helped BCCI's hostile bid for Financial General Bankshares of Washington.
 The attempt failed, but three years later, BCCI secretly acquired the bank and renamed it First American Bankshares by using 15 Arab investors as nominees.
 The next year, Lance introduced Carter to Abedi.
 In 1987, First American Bankshares acquired National Bank of Georgia from Pharaon.
 BCCI was terminated in 1991, and it was subsequently revealed that the bank had engaged in many illegal activities, including secretly controlling several US banks, in violation of federal banking statutes.